 |

-Using a control lamp connected to the power supply, check terminals 4 and 5 of the ground of the diagnostic block.
+Using a test lamp connected to the power supply, check terminals 4 and 5 of the diagnostic connector ground.

 |